To arrange an appointment with a Money Adviser, please email firstpoint or phone 01905 54 2551.

 Universal Credit

-Universal Credit will eventually take the place of income assessed benefits for most claimants under state pensionable age.
-They are available to some groups of students, for example those with children or with a disability and classed as having limited capability for work.
+Universal Credit is available to some groups of students, for example those with children or with a disability and classed as having limited capability for work.
+To avoid an overpayment, you should notify DWP that you are a full-time student, so they include your student finance income in their calculation.

 When calculating entitlement the DWP only include the element of student finance awarded for general living costs as income.
-It ignores the Special Support element of the Maintenance Loan, Parents Learning Allowance, the Childcare Grant, and disregards an amount for books and travel.
+It disregards £4,461 (known as the Special Support element) of the Maintenance Loan, Parents Learning Allowance, the Childcare Grant, and also an amount for books and travel.